pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-02.md

 **Comment:** Second suspicious GET.
 I ran the strings command on the loca.asp<br>
 and we got coordinates: 33.7488,-84.3877.
 Evidence of recognizance.<br>
 “The geographic coordinates 33.7488° N, 84.3877° W<br>
-correspond to a location in Downtown Atlanta, Georgia”<br>
+correspond to a location in Downtown Atlanta, Georgia<br>

 We got an true alert for this one.